-When you plug a Seagate external hard drive into your Mac, one of the worst things would be that you find your Seagate hard drive is read-only.
-Your photos, videos, and other files could be locked.
-Or your Seagate external drive could be write-protected.
-Are you facing such disk problem right now?
-Well, you are not the only one.
+When you plug a Seagate external hard drive into your Mac, one of the worst things would be that you find your Seagate external hard drive is read-only on Mac.
+All of the write actions fail when you use your Seagate NTFS-formatted drive on Mac.

 "I'm having a problem using my Seagate external hard drive.
 I only have permission to read files on my external hard drive, but I am not allowed to write or edit files on the drive when using Mac OS.
-Why this happened and how to fix Seagate external hard drive read-only on Mac?"
+Why does this happen and how to fix Seagate external hard drive read-only on Mac?"

 You may be wondering why my Seagate external hard drive is read-only.
 In fact, read-only Seagate external hard drive results from various reasons.
-Generally, there are three possible reasons:
+You can get a rough understanding here:

 - The Seagate external hard drive has some disk errors